 Treating addiction isn’t as straightforward and uncomplicated as simply kicking a dependency to a substance.
 The body being weaned off drugs or alcohol through detox is only the start.
 Working on the mind is where the real, lasting change happens and where the ability to stick to sobriety is developed.

-Therefore, it’s integral in recovery to dig deep and work out the root causes of addiction through things like counseling and group therapy.
+Therefore, it is integral in recovery to dig deep and work out the root causes of addiction through things like counseling and group therapy.
 To cultivate new ways of thinking and relating to situations.

-But talking has its limitations as a means of expression, people sometimes aren’t necessarily comfortable verbalizing everything and that’s understandable.
+But talking has its limitations as a means of expression; people sometimes aren’t necessarily comfortable verbalizing everything, and that is understandable.
 Given that, alternative therapies have not only grown in popularity over the years but have become integral aspects of rehab centers as a way to allow people to get their full range of emotions and thoughts out.

 Art therapy is one of those alternatives and it can work wonders for people.